Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Related Work

-\textbf{Cross-lingual and controllable captions: } One aspect of guiding captions is generating captions in other languages.
-Past work focused on translation \cite{DBLP:conf/wmt/BarraultBSLEF18} and also approached this with fluency guidance \cite{lan2017fluency}, large datasets \cite{DBLP:conf/acl/YoshikawaST17} and more recently by pivoting on source language captions \cite{DBLP:conf/acl/ThapliyalS20, DBLP:conf/eccv/GuJCW18}.
-We go a step further and pivot on the predicted skeleton in English to improve multilingual captions.
-Length \cite{DBLP:journals/corr/abs-2005-14386, DBLP:conf/cvpr/CorniaBC19} and language \cite{tsutsui2017using} can be controlled in the decoder as well.
-We utilize this to better transfer the content from one language to another due to the dearth of similar off the shelf tools in other languages.
-Other controllable aspects include stylistic captions \cite{guo2019mscap, mathews2018semstyle} that is a potential extension to our unpaired captioning work.
+\paragraph{Cross-lingual and controllable captions: } Past work on cross-lingual captioning focused on translation \cite{DBLP:conf/wmt/BarraultBSLEF18}, fluency guidance \cite{lan2017fluency}, using large datasets \cite{DBLP:conf/acl/YoshikawaST17} and more recently by pivoting on source language captions \cite{DBLP:conf/acl/ThapliyalS20, DBLP:conf/eccv/GuJCW18}.
+We go a step further and pivot on the predicted English skeleton to improve multilingual captions due to the dearth of similar off the shelf tools in other languages.
+We qualitatively explore controlling length via skeletons which was explored before via adding length to decoder \cite{DBLP:journals/corr/abs-2005-14386, DBLP:conf/cvpr/CorniaBC19}.
+Other controllable aspects include stylistic captions \cite{guo2019mscap, mathews2018semstyle} language \cite{tsutsui2017using} which are potential extensions to our work.

-\textbf{Intermediate natural language interpretable layer: } Despite remarkable advancements of large scale end-to-end models, recent work identifies spurious correlations in the datasets that potentially leads to high performances \cite{DBLP:conf/emnlp/GevaGB19, DBLP:conf/lrec/Tsuchiya18}.
-To mitigate this, researchers began dissecting intermediate components of the models with the goal of interpretability to humans \cite{DBLP:conf/emnlp/WiegreffeP19, DBLP:conf/naacl/ThorneVCM19, DBLP:journals/cacm/Lipton18} as opposed to implicit explanation \cite{xu2015show}.
-Our work can also be viewed as an instance of explaining captions through skeleton predictions similar to recent works in rationalizing answer predictions for question answering \cite{DBLP:journals/corr/abs-2004-05569}.
-We view this interpretable intermediate layer as a peek into the model predictions.
-This helps us study more subtle but crucial dataset attributes, such as gender bias and provide human-in-the-loop interventions to improve the final generation.
+\paragraph{Interpretable Natural language skeletons: } Despite remarkable advancements of large scale end-to-end models, recent work identifies spurious correlations in datasets that potentially lead to high performance \cite{DBLP:conf/emnlp/GevaGB19, DBLP:conf/lrec/Tsuchiya18}.
+To mitigate this, researchers began to dissect intermediate components of models with the goal of interpretability to humans \cite{DBLP:conf/emnlp/WiegreffeP19, DBLP:conf/naacl/ThorneVCM19, DBLP:journals/cacm/Lipton18} as opposed to implicit explanation \cite{xu2015show}.
+Our work is an instance of explaining captions through skeleton predictions similar to recent work on rationalizing answer predictions for question answering \cite{DBLP:journals/corr/abs-2004-05569}.
+We view the intermediate skeleton layer as an interpretable model prediction that helps us study key subtle dataset attributes, such as gender bias.